Hot Topic

 While parents may not readily admit to it, the decision on medication to help reduce problematic behavior is often linked to the process of getting children accepted by a school.
 Parents may see medication making the difference between a child being placed a self-contained class of 12 special-needs kids that looks unfortunately like warehousing and a placement in a less-restrictive setting that includes mainstream children, where they may be exposed to more challenging academics and typically developing peer role models.

-This notion angers former teacher and advocate Landon Bryce, who blogs at thAutcast.
-"I think if medication worked as well as doctors, parents and school administrators like to pretend it does, this would make a lot of sense," he says.
-"But it doesn't.
+This notion angers former teacher and advocate Landon Bryce.
+“I think if medication worked as well as doctors, parents and school administrators like to pretend it does, this would make a lot of sense,” he says.
+“But it doesn’t.
 You are talking about giving kids meds to make them more manageable.
-You are talking about making them stupider—I never taught a kid who did not feel that way about his med—in the hope of helping them learn more.
-That is stupid."
+You are talking about making them stupider — I never taught a kid who did not feel that way about his med — in the hope of helping them learn more.
+That is stupid.”

-Ne'eman and Bryce say they do not oppose medicating children who may pose a danger to themselves or others.
-But Bryce has been a vocal critic of Risperdal, focusing on the drug's most notorious side effect, weight gain, which raises obvious health concerns.
-Rosa acknowledges the problem; she says children on the drug have told her it's like having "a black hole in their stomach.
-They're constantly hungry."
-To counter son Leo's own weight gain, she monitors him carefully.
-"We don't keep foods that he obsesses over (like pizza and donuts) in the house, and we try to keep healthy foods like apples in reach."
+Ne’eman and Bryce say they do not oppose medicating children who may pose a danger to themselves or others.
+But they stress the importance of focusing on the drug’s side effects, including weight gain, which raises obvious health concerns.
+Rosa acknowledges the problem; she says children on the drug have told her it’s like having “a black hole in their stomach.
+They’re constantly hungry.”
+To counter son Leo’s own weight gain, she monitors him carefully.
+“We don’t keep foods that he obsesses over (like pizza and donuts) in the house, and we try to keep healthy foods like apples in reach.”

 "There's no debating that Risperdal's use should be approached and evaluated with extreme caution," Rosa says.
 "It's a black box atypical antipsychotic!
 But it's wrong to issue a blanket dismissal of its benefits, especially when it's one of only two drugs FDA-certified for aggressive behavior and irritability in autistic children."